Surdum/archiver/README.md

 # Archiver

-This is a research project for knowlegdes about compression algorithms.
+This is a research project for new knowledges about compression algorithms.

 Installing: